-

 (5) For costs that occur in the future, the agency shall determine the net present value of the costs by using a discount factor of seven percent (7%).

-SECTION 5.
-This act is effective when it becomes law.
-Sections 1 and 2 of this act apply to rules adopted on or after that date.
-Sections 3 and 4 of this act apply to actions pending or filed on or after that date.
+SECTION 4.
+This act is effective when it becomes law and applies to rules adopted on or after that date.